 Revisiting the Ultimate Book Marketing Formula and Internet Marketing Formula

-Before we move on, let’s recap what we learned in Part 3, and how it fits into our book marketing formula:
+Before we move on, let’s recap what we learned about traffic in Parts 4 & 5, and how it fits into our book marketing formula:

 Market research + 3 targeted traffic sources + great covers/blurbs + newsletter + consistent new series novel releases (4+ per year) = full-time author